nextstrain/auspice/docs-src/docs/server/api.md

 }
 ```

-> While the Auspice client (from vXXX onwards) always requests the `type=md`, it will attempt to parse the response as JSON if markdown parsing fails, in an effort to remain backwards compatable with servers which may be using an earlier API.
+> While the Auspice client (from v2.18 onwards) always requests the `type=md`, it will attempt to parse the response as JSON if markdown parsing fails, in an effort to remain backwards compatable with servers which may be using an earlier API.

 ---